VSchool/code-challenges/daily-challenges/es6-practice/README.md

-Code is given in the JavaScript file.
-Change it from old JavaScript to ES6
+Follow the instructions given in [the writeup](https://coursework.vschool.io/es6-practice-let-const-fat-arrow-functions-default-arguments-template-literals/)